 Jackson du Pont is a senior at Yale College studying Global Affairs.
 He is interested in how diplomacy can be used to address transnational threats such as climate change, nuclear proliferation, and the impact of emerging technologies.
 Previously, he researched Iranian-American relations with the National Security Archive on their Iran Documentation Project.
 In 2020, Jackson interned with the Brookings Institute and their Center for Middle Eastern Policy, examining democratic promotion and disinformation campaigns.
 Recently, he served as a research associate at the Council on Strategic Risks where he researched bioweapon proliferation and the impact of emerging technologies on nuclear decision making.
 For his senior Capstone, Jackson is working on a project with the U.N. to explore policy options for the United Nations Assistance Mission to Afghanistan.

-Tristan Irwin is a joint degree candidate in the Master in Public Policy and Master of Forestry programs at Yale University.
-She is interested in green infrastructure management, environmental policy, and the intersection of environmental and social justice.
-Tristan is a nine-year veteran of the Army, where she served first as a Transportation Officer and then as a special operations Civil Affairs Officer.
-As a Civil Affairs Team Chief, she spent a cumulative year deployed to Moldova under Special Operations Command-Europe, in partnership with the U.S. Department of State and the host nation.
-Her team assessed civil conditions in under-engaged Moldovan regions and conducted community-level development assistance to strengthen resilience against foreign malign influence.
-Tristan graduated from the United States Military Academy in 2012 with a BS in international relations and a BS in German.
+Tristan Irwin is a third-year joint degree candidate in the Master in Public Policy and Master of Forestry programs at Yale University.
+She is interested in forest management, forest policy, and climate resilience.
+Tristan is a nine-year veteran of the Army, where she served as a transportation officer and later as a special operations civil affairs offficer.
+As a Civil Affairs Team chief, she led a four-person team in Moldova.
+Her work there focused on assessing civil conditions in under-engaged Moldovan regions and conducting community-level development assistance to strengthen Moldova’s resilience and support its partnership with the U.S. Tristan graduated from the United States Military Academy in 2012 with a bachelor's in international relations and German.

 Shaezmina Khan is a junior at Yale College studying Global Affairs with a certificate in Human Rights from Yale Law School.
 She is interested in foreign policy, international security, and human rights, with a special focus on the Middle East and North Africa region.
 Shaezmina has served as a legislative intern for Congresswoman Rosa DeLauro, where she worked closely with the D.C. foreign policy team to conduct policy research.
 She has also worked as a Project Assistant at the UN Democracy Fund, Policy Fellow at the Muslim Public Affairs Council, and an Intern at Worldpay Inc. focusing on financial markets and quantitative research.
 On campus, Shaezmina is the Executive Director of Yale International Relations Association, Yale’s largest undergraduate student organization with a $600,000 annual budget and 300+ members.
 She also serves as President of the Muslim Students Association and is a Research Assistant at Yale Law School.
 Shaezmina is from Princeton, New Jersey, and is originally Pakistani-Kashmiri.
 Upon graduation, she hopes to attend law school and pursue a career in public service.